 Our aim is to give NYU Shanghai students a strong, globally oriented foundation in the liberal arts and sciences.
 This curriculum will help students develop the ability to think analytically, read critically, and write effectively.
 It will also cultivate their creativity in solving problems, their tolerance for ambiguity, and their respect for diversity of opinion and the exchange of ideas.
-Finally, through the core curriculum, the majors, and through the international experience of studying in the NYU Global Network, students will learn to recognize themselves as part of a global community.
+Finally, through the core curriculum, the majors, and the international experience of studying in the NYU's global network, students will learn to recognize themselves as part of a global community.
 The crucial role that China plays in that global community will be emphasized throughout the curriculum.

-In order to graduate from NYU Shanghai, you will complete 128 points of coursework, distributed among core general education requirements, major requirements, and electives.
+In order to graduate from NYU Shanghai, you will complete 128 credits of course work, distributed among core general education requirements, major requirements, and electives.
 While English is the language of instruction at NYU Shanghai, proficiency in Chinese is also required of all students by the time they graduate.
 The precise level of proficiency expected depends on the major course of study.
-Non-native Chinese speakers will benefit from multiple modalities of language instruction that will enable them to meet their needs and aspirations.
+Nonnative Chinese speakers will benefit from multiple modalities of language instruction that will enable them to meet their needs and aspirations.

 Typically, you will complete the core curriculum during your first two years and the bulk of your major requirements your second two years.